A few weeks ago we showed you how to find out what your customers are searching for online.

 There’s no reason why Shoes of Prey couldn’t create content that’s every bit as good as this interview from the Design Files that features on the brand’s page one search results.
 Instead of the Google juice going to Design Files, Shoes of Prey could have an amazing piece of blog content pulling in potential customers.
 A call to action to subscribe for email updates would allow them to talk to their readers for an extended period.
 Suddenly, Shoes of Prey can control the customer’s research as well as their brand message.

 Goulet Pens show the big guys how to create quality, owned content to whitewash search results in their favour.
 4 posts a week for 4 years of consistently amazing content makes sure Google sends its love and new customers keep flooding through streams of archived articles.

-Goulet have a Content Mission that allows all employees and external contractors to understand the strategy behind the team’s content marketing:
+Goulet has a Content Mission that allows all employees and external contractors to understand the strategy behind the team’s content marketing:

 “provide product education with a bit of entertainment to bring together pen enthusiasts from around the world to share in a common passion”

 A spate of FAQ’s, how-to vids, reviews, comparisons and helpful tips establish trust and prove Goulet’s thought leadership standing in their niche.
 This content proves Goulet’s authority, meaning customers know their products are of the highest possible quality.